SiliconLabsSoftware/community-creations/campaigns/Centre-of-Innovation-in-IoT/Centre-of-Innovation-in-IoT-template.md

-# IoT CoE PROJECT DESCRIPTION TEMPLATE
+# Centre of Innovation in IoT PROJECT DESCRIPTION TEMPLATE

 ## 1. Project Overview
 Provide a concise description of what the project does, who it is for, and why it exists.